Title: "The Future of Data Mining and Issues"

-After working as a researcher and assistant professor on information science in Vietnam, he became a visiting assistant professor at Japan Advanced Institute of Science and Technology (JAIST) in 1993, and has been in his current position (professor of the Department of Knowledge Systems) since 1998.His research interests include machine learning, knowledge discovery, data mining, knowledge-based systems, and artificial intelligence.
+After working in Vietnam as a researcher and assistant professor in information science, he was a visiting associate professor at the Japan Advanced Institute of Science and Technology (JAIST) from 1993, and has been in his current position (professor in the Department of Knowledge Systems Fundamentals) since 1998.His areas of expertise include machine learning, knowledge discovery, data mining, knowledge-based systems, and artificial intelligence.

-If there are too many applicants, it will be on a first-come, first-served basis.
+If there are too many applicants, the application will be accepted on a first-come, first-served basis.